zamorarr/tensorr/README.md

 It has three main goals:

 -   Provide an effecient format to store sparse tensors in R.
--   Provide standard tensor operations such as addition and multiplication.
+-   Provide standard tensor operations such as multiplication and unfolding.
 -   Provide standard tensor decomposition techniques such as CP and Tucker.

 References